 In the 1970s, Benjamin Feingold, a San Francisco MD who established the Feingold Diet, claimed that BHT could produce hyperactivity in some children.
 In addition, some controversy surrounds the link of BHT to cancer risk, some studies showing the potential to increase and some showing a decrease in risk.
 A lot of food industries have voluntarily eliminated this additive from their products, and since the 1970s it has been steadily replaced with the less studied BHA.

 We do not use BHT or any snythetic candle additives in our soy candles.
 BHT, or butylated hydroxytoluene, is an antioxidant that is used to extend the shelf life of foods.
 BHT is also used as a additive in some candles.

 The label on the bottom of the candle should say 100% Soy Wax.
-If it does not say that it is most likely a Paraffin candle.
-But, keep in mind the candle industry is not regulated by the government so their are candle companies who will claim it's 100% soy wax and it is really not.
+If it does not say that it is most likely a paraffin candle.
+But, keep in mind the candle industry is not regulated by the government so there are candle companies who will claim it’s 100% soy wax and it is really not.
 You must trust your source.

 Some of them do, yes.
 In order to keep the ingredients of our candles as natural as possible.
 Pure Integrity has chosen to not use ultra-violet inhibitors.
 Therefore, some of the colors will fade over time.

 We recommend that customers keep candles in a cool and dry place when not in use.
 Most fading occurs when candles are exposed to direct sunlight.